SanderNF/Twitch-Chat/README.md

 Run `Quick_setup.ps1`
 > [!NOTE]
-> this will setup the venv and promt to install as a startup program
+> this will setup the venv and prompt to install as a startup program